cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

   order: 215
 ---

 Below are examples of code you can use in WordPress posts.
 HTML can be inserted using a **Custom HTML** block.
-CSS classes can be added via a Block’s **Advanced** drop-down.
+CSS classes can be added via a Block’s **Advanced** drop-down when they apply to a whole block, or inserted into an HTML tag when they don't.

 * Hidden question & answer
 * Hidden keywords